 The Audit Committee consists of three members.
-Remuneration for work in the Audit Committee in 2018 was EUR 3 thousand (including payroll taxes).
-Remuneration for work in the Audit Committee in 2019 was EUR 8 thousand (including payroll taxes).
+Remuneration for work in the Audit Committee in 2019 was EUR 8 thousand (including payroll taxes), in 2020 - EUR 15 thousand (including payroll taxes).

-25. Contingencies
+24. Contingencies

-The Company has no contingent liabilities as at 31 December 2019.
-The tax administrator has not performed a full-scope tax investigation of the Company for the period from 2017 until 2019.
+The Company has no contingent liabilities as at 31 December 2020 and 2019.
+The tax administrator has not performed a full-scope tax investigation of the Company for the period from 2017 until 2020.
 According to effective tax legislation, the tax authorities may at any time perform investigation of the Company's accounting registers and records for the period of three years preceding the accounting tax period, as well as calculate additional taxes and penalties.
 The Management of the Company is not aware of any circumstances which would cause calculation of additional tax liabilities.

-26. Subsequent Events
+25. Subsequent Events